October 2023

 Extract from Album des instruments extra-européens du Musée du Conservatoire royal de musique de Bruxelles, Victor-Charles Mahillon, 1878, plate X

-The oud is a plucked instrument with a pear-shaped sound-box built around a mould, and a short angled back neck.
-The gut strings are plucked with a piece of tortoise shell or an eagle feather.
+The oud is a plucked instrument with a pear-shaped soundbox built around a mould, and a short, angled back neck.
+The gut strings are plucked with a plectrum made from a piece of tortoise shell or an eagle feather.

 The oud plays a prominent role in Arab music; it is called the ‘sultan’ of Arab instruments.
-The name ‘oud’ is derived from Arabic العود ‘al-ʿūd , e’oud’ (‘twig’, ‘piece of wood’).
-In the course of its long history the instrument travelled from East to West, from Bagdad (7th century) via Asia Minor and the Arab peninsula to Northeast Africa and Andalusia (9th century).
+The name ‘oud’ is derived from the Arabic العود al-ʿūd (‘twig’, ‘piece of wood’).
+Over its long history, the instrument travelled from East to West - from Baghdad (7th century), via Asia Minor and the Arabian Peninsula, to Northeast Africa and Andalusia (9th century).
 It is the immediate precursor of the Western lute.
 Both instruments are very similar, but the oud has no frets and its neck is narrower.

-The oud forms part of the classical Arab orchestra, but it also plays solo and in small ensembles.
-It is to be heard in traditional and contemporary repertoires, in ethno jazz and Mediterranean folk, world fusion, sufi, qawwali and new-age music.
+The oud forms part of the classical Arab orchestra, but also plays solo and in small ensembles.
+It is heard in traditional and contemporary repertoires, including ethno-jazz, Mediterranean folk, world fusion, sufi, qawwali, and new-age music.

-Many outstanding oud virtuosos played a key role in the promotion and dispersion of the oud.
-Scharif Muhyi ad-Din Haydar Targan (1892-1967) was a Turkish musicologist, who founded the first school for oud concert soloists at the Bagdad Conservatory in 1934.
-One of his students was the Iraqi Munir Bashir (1930-1997), who became one of the most acclaimed oud players in the world; he was called the ‘Ravi Shankar of the oud’, promoting his instrument during concert tours in Europe and the U.S. Riad Al Sunbati (1906-1981) from Egypt was an excellent oud virtuoso who composed numerous songs for Oum Kalthoum.
-Saïd Chraïbi (1951-2016), Moroccon composer and internationally acclaimed out player, applied technical innovations to the instrument and built sopranino, soprano and bass ouds.
-Nasser Shamma (Iraq, °1963) studied at the Bagdad Conservatory and founded his own schools in Cairo and Tunis.
-He trained the first female oud concert performer, Youssra Dhahbi °1966), the ‘princess of the oud’.
-Other contemporary internationally acclaimed oud players include Rabih Abou-Khalil (Lebanon), Simon Shaneen (Palestine-Israel-US), Anouar Brahem (Tunesia), Dhafer Youssef (Tunesia), and the Joubran brothers (Palestine).
-In Belgium the Luthomania band promotes ensemble playing of oud, lute and Chinese pipa.
+Many outstanding oud virtuosos played a key role in promoting and spreading the oud.
+Scharif Muhyi ad-Din Haydar Targan (1892–1967), a Turkish musicologist, founded the first school for oud concert soloists at the Baghdad Conservatory in 1934.
+One of his students was the Iraqi Munir Bashir (1930–1997), who became one of the most acclaimed oud players worldwide; he was called the ‘Ravi Shankar of the oud’ and promoted the instrument during concert tours in Europe and the U.S. Riad Al Sunbati (1906–1981) from Egypt was an excellent oud virtuoso who composed numerous songs for Oum Kalthoum.
+Saïd Chraïbi (1951–2016), a Moroccan composer and internationally acclaimed oud player, applied technical innovations to the instrument and built sopranino, soprano, and bass ouds.
+Nasser Shamma (Iraq, b.
+1963) studied at the Baghdad Conservatory and founded his own schools in Cairo and Tunis.
+He trained the first female oud concert performer, Youssra Dhahbi (b.
+1966), called the ‘princess of the oud.’

-The MIM’s oud with inventory number 0164 is the oldest known oud preserved in a public collection.
-It has seven double strings, which is typical of the 19th century Egyptian oud.
-The instrument came to Brussels from Alexandria in 1839, thanks to the Belgian musicographer and director of the Brussels Conservatoire Royal de Musique, François-Joseph Fétis (1784-1871).
-With the help of Étienne Zizinia, the Belgian consul in Alexandria, Fétis acquired sixteen Arab instruments for his personal collection, a purchase for which he said he had to make big financial sacrifices.
+The oud with inventory number 0164 at the MIM is the oldest known oud preserved in a public collection.
+It has seven double strings, typical of the 19th-century Egyptian oud.
+The instrument arrived in Brussels from Alexandria in 1839, thanks to the Belgian musicographer and then director of the Brussels Conservatoire Royal de Musique, François-Joseph Fétis (1784–1871).
+With the help of Étienne Zizinia, the Belgian consul in Alexandria, Fétis acquired sixteen Arab instruments for his personal collection—a purchase for which he reportedly made great financial sacrifices.
 Incidentally, he only settled the bill in 1846.

-Apart from the oud, Fétis’s collection from Alexandria contained a qanun citer, a kissar lyre, tanbur lutes, a nay flute, a zamr oboe, an arghul and kemanche fiddles.
-Fétis claimed he had put together ‘the most comprehensive collection of this kind in the whole of Europe’.
-This is not entirely correct: nearly forty years earlier Guillaume-André Villoteau (1759-1839), a scientific member of Napoleon’s expedition in Egypt in 1798-1803, had brought a similar collection to Paris, with representative instruments of the different communities that were living together in the big Egyptian cities (Arabs, Nubians, Copts, Ethiopians, Persians).
-This collection counted at least 22 instruments.
+Besides the oud, Fétis’s collection from Alexandria contained a qanun (zither), a kissar (lyre), tanbur lutes, a nay (flute), a zamr (oboe), an arghul, and kemanche (fiddles).
+Fétis claimed he had assembled ‘the most comprehensive collection of such instruments in all of Europe.’
+This is not entirely accurate: nearly forty years earlier Guillaume-André Villoteau (1759–1839), a scientific member of Napoleon’s expedition in Egypt (1798–1803), had brought a similar collection to Paris, representing the different communities living together in the major Egyptian cities (Arabs, Nubians, Copts, Ethiopians, Persians).
+That collection counted at least 22 instruments.
 Unfortunately, Villoteau’s oud has not been preserved.
-Fétis knew Villoteau personally.
-Some of the correspondence between both gentlemen has been preserved.
-Fétis was well informed about Villoteau’s work and he was undoubtedly inspired by Villoteau’s collection when he put together his own Egyptian collection.
+Fétis knew Villoteau personally; correspondence between them survives.
+Fétis was well-informed about Villoteau’s work and was undoubtedly inspired by Villoteau’s collection when assembling his own Egyptian collection.

-Further information on the circumstances in which Fétis acquired a collection of 16 Egyptian instruments, see the article on the Kemangeh roumy:
+Further information on the circumstances in which Fétis acquired these sixteen Egyptian instruments can be found in the article on the Kemangeh roumy.

-After Fétis’s death in 1871 his sons Édouard and Adolphe sold all his musical instruments to the Belgian State.
-In 1873 they were accommodated in the library of the Conservatoire Royal de Musique.
-At the opening of the Musée instrumental in 1877 the Fétis fund of almost one hundred pieces made up nearly half the museum collection.
+After Fétis’s death in 1871, his sons Édouard and Adolphe sold all his musical instruments to the Belgian State.
+In 1873, they were housed in the library of the Conservatoire Royal de Musique.
+At the opening of the Musée instrumental in 1877, the Fétis collection of nearly one hundred pieces comprised almost half the museum’s collection.

 Text: Saskia Willaert